 Franklin Rodeo: You might enjoy the popular Franklin Rodeo, held annually for three nights in May.

 Franklin Theatre: From 1937, this popular venue features concerts by such entertainers like Pure Prairie League, Lee Greenwood and Gary Puckett & The Union Gap.
-They also feature movies and live theater productions.
+They also feature movies, dance and live theater productions.
 419 Main St.

 Also for music is The Ledgendary Kimbro’s Pickin’ Parlor.
 This is a music venue in The District, at 214 S. Margin St., that is located in a former hardware store and Vistorian cottage.
 Opened in 2005, some of the talent that has graced its stage include Leon Russell, Vince Gill, John Prine, Wynonna Judd, Lilly Hiatt, Cowboy Jack Clement and Emmylou Harris.

 Very popular at the end of September each year is the Pilgrimage Music & Fultural Festival featuring many bands, food trucks and other vendors, a beer hall and local makers and artisans.

 I also learned that opening in 2021 is the First Bank Amphitheater, a music venue, located south of town in the rocks of a former limestone quarry.

 To stay in downtown, The Harpeth Hotel, Franklin’s first luxury hotel, opened in December 2019.
 It has 119 beautifully decorated rooms, the 1799 Kitchen & Cocktails for the hotel restaurant plus a coffee bar, McGavock’s Coffee Bar & Provisions.
 130 2nd Ave.
 N.

 Opening in 2022 is the luxury Southall on a 325-acre farm that will feature an inn, spa and dining options.
 1994 Carters Creek Pike.